-But over the past five years of writing, as I struggled to come to terms with infertility (a legacy of cancer treatment) and the death of my beloved mother from a brain tumor, I could no longer write that cancer was a life-affirming, positive experience.
+But as I struggled to come to terms with infertility (a legacy of cancer treatment) and the death of my beloved mother from a brain tumor, I could no longer write that cancer was a life-affirming, positive experience.
 Cancer robs you of so many precious things, leaves your spirit broken, and your hopes and dreams shattered.

 And yet we should not stay stuck in this place forever.
 We need to find a way to journey from our dark places toward the light.
 How we do this will be different for each of us; but do it we must.

 For me, writing about my experiences and being part of a caring, compassionate and wise blog community has helped me enormously.
 Knowing that there is a place where I can write from my heart, a space where I can shed my mask is empowering for me.
 In the words of Natalie Goldberg, author of Writing Down The Bones: “I write out of hurt and how to make hurt okay; how to make myself strong and come home, and it may be the only real home I’ll ever have.”